ispaan-app/spaan-learning-platform/docs/UI_IMPROVEMENTS.md

 ---

-This comprehensive UI/UX improvement ensures a consistent, modern, and accessible user experience across the entire iSpaan Learning Platform.
+This comprehensive UI/UX improvement ensures a consistent, modern, and accessible user experience across the entire iSpaan App.